 kAmp 564256 28@[ E96 q2C23@@ 42>AFD 925 dab DEF56?ED] %9:D 72==[ E96 EH@\J62C F?:G6CD:EJ 925 `ag DEF56?ED]k^Am

-Jon Meyer, first-year student at UW-Platteville Baraboo Sauk County, studies in the Academic Success Center on campus.
+Jon Meyer, a first-year student at UW-Platteville Baraboo Sauk County, studies in the Academic Success Center on campus.
 The school is known as the Boo-U Fighting Spirits.

-Student Sarra Modaqiq studies near the main entrance to the Baraboo campus under portrait of UW-Platteville Baraboo Sauk County founding dean Theodore Nelson Savides.
+Sarra Modaqiq studies near the main entrance to the Baraboo campus under a portrait of founding dean Theodore Nelson Savides.
 The campus is closing May 22.

 Keeli Kraemer, a second-year student at UW-Platteville Baraboo Sauk County from Sauk City, studies in the computer lab on campus.
 Kraemer is transferring to UW-Platteville’s main campus next fall.